Schematic Checklist

 Touch Sensor

-When using the touch function, it is recommended to populate a zero-ohm series resistor at the chip side to reduce the coupling noise and interference on the line, and to strengthen the ESD protection.
+When using the touch function, it is recommended to populate a series resistor at the chip side to reduce the coupling noise and interference on the line, and to strengthen the ESD protection.
 The recommended resistance is from 470 Ω to 2 kΩ, preferably 510 Ω. The specific value depends on the actual test results of the product.

 Ethernet MAC